 Repair of a slipped valve requires a major abdominal operation, with similar post operative care as described above.
 It is often possible to reuse the bowel from the previous valve to make a new one, but sometimes it may become necessary to either make an entirely new valve mechanism or to construct a new pouch.

 A fistula is an abnormal connection between two different parts of the body.
-In patients with a Kock pouch, the two most common types of fistulas are a fistula through the valve mechanism or a fistula from the pouch to the skin.
+In patients with a Kock pouch, the two most common types of fistulas are a fistula through the valve mechanism or a fistula from the body of the pouch to the skin.

 A fistula through the valve mechanism can allow bowel content to bypass the valve which controls continence, leading to the Kock pouch becoming incontinent.
 There is normally no associated difficulty in passing the Medena catheter.
 The volume of bowel content leaking is often small as fistulas tend to be narrow.
 This can normally be diagnosed through a combination of special x-ray tests or a pouchoscopy (a camera test to look inside the pouch).
 Correction of this normally requires a major operation and revision of the valve mechanism.